Valuation Analyst

 Enterprise Value = Market Value of Equity + Ma...read more

-Q7.
-What is discount rate?
+Q. What is the discount rate?

 Discount rate is the rate used to calculate the present value of future cash flows.